scrapinghub/splash/docs/scripting-tutorial.rst

 e.g. ``splash:wait(time)`` or ``splash:go(url)`` only make sense because
 webpage changes after calling them, but still - keep it in mind.

-Currently the only async methods are :ref:`splash-go` and :ref:`splash-wait`.
+Currently async methods are :ref:`splash-go`, :ref:`splash-wait`
+and :ref:`splash-http-get`; :ref:`splash-autoload` becomes async when an URL is passed.
 Most splash methods are currently **not** async, but thinking of them as of async will allow your scripts to work if we ever change that.

 .. note::